synomare/BoidEatLine/README.md

 # BoidEatLine

 This project provides an asynchronous boid simulation with an observer model.
+Press `TAB` during the simulation to toggle the meta view overlay showing centrality graphs.
 Install dependencies and run the pygame front end as follows:

 ```bash